 Located on a small narrow island, Old San Juan was settled in the early 16th century.
 Heavily fortified to stave off attacks from other nations looking to invade, Old San Juan is a National Historic Landmark District.

-The Best Things to Do in Old San Juan
+Best Things to Do in Old San Juan

-Without question the most interesting part of the city, Old San Juan deserves at least a couple of days in your itinerary for the Puerto Rican capital.
 You’ll find a wealth of activities and sights in Old San Juan to keep you engaged for much longer, but in two full days, you can explore quite a bit of the fascinating district.

 Old San Juan is walkable: in fact, walking the streets was one of the most enjoyable things we did here.
 Get set to enjoy amazing architecture, splendid sculptures, lively squares, and delicious food and drink during your time in the old city.

-Here, then, are the very best things to do in Old San Juan:
+Here, then, are the very best things to do in Old San Juan!

-#1 Visit the historic El Morro Fort
+1. Visit the historic El Morro Fort in Old San Juan

-Built by the Spanish over a period of 250 years to quell attacks on the city from the sea, the impressive fort sits on a high rocky headland overlooking San Juan Bay.
-You’ll be impressed even before you enter!
+You’ll be impressed even before you enter El Morro!
 In front of the fort is a vast green lawn, where locals fly kites on good weather weekend afternoons.

 The fort is built over six levels, and you can explore many parts of it, using the map you’ll receive when you enter.
 Gawk at the gorgeous garitas, from where sentries looked out in times past.
-Get great views of the water from the Cannon Water Battery.
-Admire the Torre Antigua.

 The fort is open everyday from 9 a.m. until 6 p.m. (except for Thanksgiving, Christmas and New Year’s Day).
 The entrance fee covers both El Morro and Castillo San Cristobal.
 National Parks passes are valid at both forts.